nh6574/JokerDisplay/README.md

 Also I would appreciate if people contact me when there are updates to the game or Steamodded that break any features or add content.

+### Acknowledgements

+Special thanks to Eremel and OppositeWolf770 for the help!

+And thank you to WholeHorse for the Russian localization!

 ## Contact

 If you have any issues feel free to contact me on Twitter: [@nh6574](https://twitter.com/nh6574)